 “So what can we do?
 Well, it is no secret that slowness remembers and hurry forgets; that softness remembers and hardness forgets; that surrender remembers and fear forgets.

 Last night there was a great event of Rumi and other mystical poetry recitation (to live music) that I was fortunate to attend.
 In one poem, Rumi suggested we eliminate from our vocabulary the words Why, How, and Impossible.
 I like this.
-In a way it relates back to Khidr’s exhortation, that we simply accept.
-But the third word banished, the Impossible, offers a crack of hope.
+In a way it relates back to Khidr’s exhortation, that we simply accept what we are given (or not given).
+But the third banished word, Impossible, offers a crack of hope.
 I can too easily feel hopeless at times when I sift through the evidence at hand, continue to see my hopes and intentions not yet manifesting.
 But perhaps I’m looking at the wrong thing.
 Perhaps, it’s as the poet Juan Jimenez says in his poem, Oceans:

 I have a feeling that my boat